 Donation is used in the sense of 'giving a gift' and offers an emotional separation from the embryos that the phrase 'placing for adoption' does not.

-Yet for you, the family wanting to parent the children born from such a gift, the term 'adoption' makes more emotional sense.
-You will be giving birth to a child.
+Yet for the family wanting to parent the children born from such a gift the term 'adoption' makes more emotional sense.
+They will be giving birth to a child.
 Adoption is the term that both legally and socially explains the transfer of parental rights associated with a traditional adoption.
-Adoption also helps to describe and explain to your child the way in which you became a family, since children are 'adopted' rather than 'donated'.
+Adoption also helps to describe and explain to the child the way in which they joined the family, since children are 'adopted' rather than 'donated'.

-Adoption processes provide you, your donor and your children with social/emotional guidance and support in addition to the medical treatments provided by a fertility clinic.
-Adoption programs give the donating family the option of choosing the receiving family and mutually determining the level of future interaction between families.
+Adoption processes provide you, the adoptive family and the children with social/emotional guidance and support in addition to the medical treatments provided by a fertility clinic.
+Adoption programs give you as the donating family the option of choosing the receiving family and mutually determining the level of future interaction between families.